tensorflow/io/README.md

 model.fit(d_train, epochs=5, steps_per_epoch=10000)
 ```

-Note that in the above example, [MNIST](http://yann.lecun.com/exdb/mnist/) database
+In the above [MNIST](http://yann.lecun.com/exdb/mnist/) example, the URL's
-files' URL address are directly passes to `tfio.IODataset.from_mnist`, the API
+to access the dataset files are passed directly to the `tfio.IODataset.from_mnist` API call.
-used to create MNIST Dataset.
-We are able to do that because `tensorflow-io`
-support `HTTP` file system out of the box.
-There is no need to download and
-save files to local directory any more.
-Note we are also passing the compressed
+This is due to the inherent support that `tensorflow-io` provides for the `HTTP` file system,
+thus eliminating the need for downloading and saving datasets on a local directory.

-files (gzip) as is, since `tensorflow-io` is able to detect and uncompress
-automatically for MNIST dataset if needed.
+NOTE: Since `tensorflow-io` is able to detect and uncompress the MNIST dataset automatically if needed,
+we can pass the URL's for the compressed files (gzip) to the API call as is.

 Please check the official [documentation](https://www.tensorflow.org/io) for more
-detailed usages.
+detailed and interesting usages of the package.

 ## Installation

 ### Python Package

-The `tensorflow-io` Python package could be installed with pip directly:
+The `tensorflow-io` Python package can be installed with pip directly using:
 ```sh
 $ pip install tensorflow-io
 ```